Dating with the Parents

 Xin Xiang Qin Dai Hui (新相亲大会 (New Chinese Dating Event)), (originally broadcast in Season 1 as Xin Xiang Qin Shi Dai (新相亲时代 (New Chinese Dating Time))), broadcast with the title Dating with the Parents in Australia) is a Chinese companion dating show hosted by Meng Fei and Zhang Chunye.
 It is made and broadcast on JSBC: Jiangsu Television in Nanjing, China.
 The show combines elements from two Chinese dating game shows, the first being “Chinese Dating with the Parents”, running on rival network Dragon Television, and the second being Jiangsu Television’s own show, “If You Are the One”, which itself is loosely based on the Taken Out format, and which Meng Fei is also a host of.

 Introduction and History

 Meng Fei (孟非) started the show in March 2018 and whilst it takes many implements from its predecessor show, he said that "While hosting If You Are the One, many parents came to me and said they wanted to join their children on stage.
 This is the main reason why we started New Chinese Dating Time".

 Different from its sister show If You Are The One, New Chinese Dating Time is specially targeting contestants who are looking at getting married.
-Even though the age of arranged marriages in China has long disappeared, parents in China still played an important in their children's search for a partner due to the influence of China's traditional patriachial system and the values of filial piety.
+Even though the age of arranged marriages in China has long disappeared, parents in China still played an important in their children's search for a partner due to the influence of China's traditional patriarchal system and the values of filial piety.

 Being 'filial' to one's parents is one of the most mentioned criteria on the show.